Spatial Balancing: Designing an LLM-Powered Spatial Externalization Interface for Iterative Science Communication Writing: : A Spatially Externalized Revision Environment for Navigable LLM-Assisted Writing

-While the fixed label set was seen as a helpful starting point, some experienced users felt it could be expanded to better support their advanced needs.
-P3, a seasoned science communicator, shared: "The eight labels are a solid foundation, but I would appreciate a broader set to support more diverse explorations."
-P1, P3, P2, and P14, all of whom are experienced science communicators or experienced writers, expressed interest in more customizable labels, such as they can combining or tailoring underlying strategies to form customized labels to align more closely with their specific goals.
-P14 also noted, "In addition to the current style-focused labels, it would be helpful to include others that target areas in writing revision like grammar or tone."
-This indicates a demand for labels that can be tailored to individual needs.
+While the eight-label set was seen as a helpful starting point, more experienced participants felt it could be more flexible and customizable to better support their advanced needs.
+Several participants (P1, P3, P2, and P14) wished they could combine or tailor underlying strategies to form customized labels to align more closely with their specific intentions.
+P1 expressed a desire to curate combinations of strategies based on their own habits, and to flexibly create new combinations to support more personalized needs.
+P14 also noted, “In addition to the current style-focused labels, it would be helpful to include others that target areas in writing revision like grammar or tone.”
+Together, these responses reflect a tension between predefined externalized guidance and users’ desire for greater agency.